Greening the Monterey Jazz Festival

 In addition to receiving the benefits of this grant via the Fairgrounds, the Monterey Jazz Festival was selected to receive additional food waste assistance as a pilot initiative.
 The concept was to start small, work with the Fairgrounds staff, and ultimately implement a year-round program.
 The Monterey Jazz Festival was selected due to its commitment to sustainable initiatives/marketing that appeared throughout the years. www.ecoact.org

 Our volunteer team was on the ground during the entire Festival ensuring that there was no contamination in the bins.
-In 2013, vendors, working alongside the Fairgrounds maintenance crew and volunteers, diverted 4,000 pounds of food waste from back-of-house vendor and public eating areas during the 56th Monterey Jazz Festival.
-This represents a 6% increase from 2012, and a 53% increase from 2011! www.theoffsetproject.org.
+In 2015, vendors, working alongside the Fairgrounds maintenance crew and volunteers, diverted 3,920 pounds of food waste from back-of-house vendor and public eating areas during the 58th Monterey Jazz Festival.

-The Eat Well Everywhere tool is produced by the Eat Well Guide®, a free online directory for anyone in search of fresh, locally grown and sustainably produced food in the United States and Canada.
-The Guide's thousands of listings include family farms, restaurants, farmers' markets, grocery stores, Community Supported Agriculture (CSA) programs, U-pick orchards and more.
+When you travel to the Monterey Jazz Festival, the Eat Well Guide® is a free online directory for anyone in search of fresh, locally grown and sustainably produced food in the United States and Canada.
+The guide's thousands of listings include family farms, restaurants, farmers' markets, grocery stores, Community Supported Agriculture (CSA) programs, U-pick orchards and more.
 Let the Eat Well Guide help you find local, sustainable, and organic food wherever you go. www.eatwellguide.org